 Play Ball With Sports Inspired Sales

-Have your own version of ‘March Madness’ any time this season.
+Have your own version of March Madness any time this season.
 Pick a few hot or bestselling items you are willing to offer at a sizable discount, and create brackets on your social media channels where buyers get to vote which product they’d rather see on sale.
 ‘Likes’ on the image can count as votes, and each week, narrow the items down until you’re left with two items going head to head for the final round.
-By letting your audience pick which item they want to see for sale, you’re pretty much guaranteeing great sales when the offer goes live, because you are giving them precisely what they want.
-Maybe the sale lasts for a couple hours, one day, or more – that’s up to you.
+By letting your audience pick which item they want to see for sale, you’re pretty much guaranteeing great sales when the offer goes live because you are giving them precisely what they want.
+Maybe the sale lasts for a couple of hours, one day, or more – that’s up to you.

 Do you have any seasonal marketing tips you swear by?
 Let us know!
-For marketing ideas that resonate during any season, check out our three part series on the benefits of emotional marketing and sign up for our blog.
+For marketing ideas that resonate during any season, check out our three-part series on the benefits of emotional marketing and sign up for our blog.